Table of Contents

 * parent counseling and training

-Would you like to read about another member of the IEP Team?
+Would you like to read about another member of the IEP team?

-If so, use these links to jump there quickly.
+If so, use the links below.

 - Parents on the IEP Team